texus/TransparentWindows/README.md

 Windows:

     No special libraries are needed for the transparency.
 You should just compile Transparent.cpp and link to sfml the way you do it for your own programs.

+### Translucent windows

+This code works by using a fully opaque image and then applying an alpha value over all the visible pixels, it does not support per-pixel alpha.
+If you want to use a transparent image and set the alpha values of the window like in the image then check the following resources:

+- Windows: I wrote an [implementation for Windows](https://gist.github.com/texus/31676aba4ca774b1298e1e15133b8141) using the UpdateLayeredWindow function.

+- Linux: I found [this gist](https://gist.github.com/je-so/903479) which can be changed to use per-pixel alpha.
+Adapting it to use SFML only worked when creating the sf::RenderWindow from the created Xlib Window, but not the other way around.
+If you manage to get it working on linux with a window created by SFML then please let me know.

+- macOS: The code in this repository already supports translucent windows for macOS!
+You can just replace the image with a transparent one and it will work.